Set up your environment

-In this section, you prepare a SUSE Linux Arm64 virtual machine to work with Helm by installing Docker, kubectl, Helm, and KinD.
-You then create and verify a local Kubernetes cluster that you use in later sections of this Learning Path to validate Helm workflows.
+In this section you’ll prepare a SUSE Linux Arm64 VM to work with Helm by installing Docker, kubectl, Helm, and KinD.
+After installation, you create and verify a local Kubernetes cluster for validating Helm workflows.

 Prepare the system